Do You Need a Lawyer to Sue an Employer for Unpaid Wages?

 Overtime is calculated by our usual hourly rate, plus half of the overtime premium, which is half of your usual hourly rate.

 When Should I Speak to Wage and Hour Lawyers?

 If you are confused in regards to overtime pay or what you are owed, you can give us a call and we can thoroughly explain to you over the phone or in person so that you have a better understanding.
 In addition, we will be able to determine whether or not your employer was in the wrong, and if so, we can get you the legal help you need and rightfully deserve.

 We are advocates for those who are unsure what their rights are and we will fight until we get them the justice that they deserve.
 We understand that these types of cases can be confusing, stressful, and nerve-wrecking; however, no one should have to settle for less than they deserve.

 If you believe that you were not paid overtime when you should have been, do not hesitate to reach out to our team.
 We will explain the steps that you need to take, as well as handle the legalities on your behalf.
 We are extremely knowledgeable in employment law, overtime pay, and much more within this realm, so you can trust that we will be there for you every step of the way.
-Feel free to give us a call any time to speak to a employment lawyers Los Angeles.
+Feel free to give us a call any time to speak to a employee discrimination lawyers.